Our Flock

 Our flock is therefore special among Corriedale sheep, and the fleeces the sheep grow are prized for their exceptionally soft handle.
 We owe a debt of gratitude to Dick and Gretchen Regnery for their years of careful selection and breeding which resulted in this population of unique Corriedales.

 We also have a few sheep which have fleeces that are much more traditional for the Corriedale breed.
-Bella's classic Corriedale fleece The crimp of these fleeces is a well-defined broad wave, wider than our fine wool fleeces, but still with the soft handle that Corriedale wool is known for.
+Bella's classic Corriedale fleece The crimp of these fleeces is a bold “french fry” pattern.
 This “classic” Corriedale wool is often a better choice for beginning spinners.
 Drafting fine wool fibers consistently is sometimes a challenge even for experts, and the more typical Corriedale wool can be a bit less trying for those who are still learning the art of spinning wool into yarn.

 Zirconia flirting with Mark